 During the year, the Hub team will organise various demo events.
 For most of these, a basic M&E should be carried out by using the Hub M&E Journal tab ('Demo events').
 However, for one specific demo event, the 'showcase demo', a more in-depth M&E should be carried out, by using the tab Showcase Demo in the Hub M&E Journal.
-(Because of the COVID situation, this could be a virtual demo too.
-There is a specific tab page in the Hub M&E journal for a virtual demo).
 Such an in-depth observation can provide better insights in what could be improved in the organisation of demo events and it can provide relevant input for the overall project analysis in WP5.